Tuesday, December 31, 2013

 Our roving parson engaged in deep, personal ministry as well.
 Keith no doubt offered solace to young William Randolph’s youngest sister, Mary Isham Randolph (c1718-c1772).
 If sordid accounts are true, she had must have been traumatized when her family is to have slain her child and the slave overseer she’d eloped with in 1732.
 Mary, in some disgrace, had likely returned to Tuckahoe Plantation ... in upper reaches of Henrico sectioned off as Goochland County in 1728.
 [See earlier post Young Fellows upon Wrong Pursuits.]
 One account painted Mary as "scorned and derided for her mesalliance."
 [Italics in the original, see Virginia Council Journals 1726-1753, pg.
 395.]

 The Randolphs did not murder Keith.
-They did however apply their considerable stature to have the parson ejected from Virginia.
+They did however apply their considerable stature to have the minister ejected from Virginia.
 Mary’s father Thomas was dead, but Fleischaker reports, “Two other Randolphs were active in the administration of Henrico Parish: Richard Randolph, Mary’s uncle, was a vestryman, and William Randolph, her brother, was Church Warden.”
 Rev. Dr. James Blair, as his Commissary, was the Bishop of London’s man in Virginia.
 He reported to the Right Reverend Edmund Gibson - who had (above) ordained Reverend Keith - that the parson was “guilty of fornication with a young Gentlewoman.”
 Randolph family and friends “did so dislike his character that they would not let her marry him,” wrote Blair.
 [See John Marshall: Definer of a Nation, by Jean Edward Smith; pg 24.]
 The Randolphs forced Keith's resignation, which he supplied on 12 October 1733.
 Brother of the injured party, it is William Randolph’s signature appearing beneath this curt entry in the church record:

 "Ordered,